 The map below shows the Cotes du Rhone villages of Tournon sur Rhone and Tain l'Hermitage, with Tain l'Hermitage on the right bank of the Rhone.
-The vineyards are above, capped by Chapelle, marked on the map.
+The vineyards that produce the deep red Syrah-based Croze-Hermitage wine are above the river along the steep slopes capped by Chapelle Saint-Christophe à Tain-l'Hermitage, marked on the map.

 Map of the Cotes du Rhone villages of Tournon sur Rhone & Tain l'Hermitage